syeo66/subsoxy/credentials/README.md

 ## Security Considerations

-### Memory Storage
+### Encrypted Memory Storage
+- **AES-256-GCM Protection**: All passwords encrypted with authenticated encryption
+- **Unique Instance Keys**: Each server instance has independent 32-byte encryption keys
+- **Memory Dump Protection**: Plain text passwords never exist in memory after validation
+- **Secure Cleanup**: Encrypted data is zeroed before deallocation
 - Credentials are stored in memory only (not persisted)
-- Application restart clears all stored credentials
+- Application restart clears all stored credentials and generates new encryption keys
 - No credential exposure in logs or files

 ### Validation Security